Every time I hear someone say ‘Rusev Day’ it makes me smile: WWE Superstar Rusev

 — WWE (@WWE) 1 March 2018

-Whether his wife Lana can win the Women’s Championship, he said, “Of course she can.
+Can his wife Lana win the Women’s Championship?
+“Of course she can.
 In the women’s division, she has the best in-ring psychology.
-She just has to push and one day she will click and that will be great.,” he concluded by saying.
+She just has to push and one day she will click and that will be great,” he concluded by saying.

 For all the latest Sports News, download Indian Express App